 Schools: Engineering for a Cause

-Inspires students to learn and use engineering skills to benefit real people and their community.
+Inspire students to learn and use engineering skills to benefit real people and their community.

-Delivers custom solutions to adults and children with disabilities when nothing else works.
+Deliver custom solutions to adults and children with disabilities when nothing else works.

 Recent School Partnerships:

 - American Society of Mechanical Engineers - JHU and UMBC Chapters